 - 1. Prepare call for papers and expand contact database in collaboration with General Chair, Program Chair, Vice-Program Chair, Asia-Pacific Liaison, and Industry Liaisons - 2.
 Prepare call for participation in collaboration with Registration Chair - 3.
 Distribute all CFPs, calls for participation and program through all possible channels (web, conferences, etc.) - 4.
 Develop a database of the possible channels to advertise HOST CFP, call for participation and program - 5.
 Create 3-minute video of HOST activities (poster sessions, participant feedback; their interactions) - 6.
-Assemble and manage student photographers for all HOST sessions and awards dinner (tasks 6 and 7 solicit help from student volunteers) - 7.
-Manage the HOST social media pages (Facebook, Linkedin, etc.) and post photos after event - 8.
-Maintain HOST mailing list (including addition of last year's attendees) and share with next year's Publicity Chair - 9.
+Assemble and manage student photographers for all HOST sessions and awards dinner (tasks 6 and 7- solicit help from student volunteers) - 7.
+Manage the HOST social media pages (Facebook, Linkedin, etc.) and post photos after event

+- 8. Maintain HOST mailing list (including addition of last year's attendees) and share with next year's Publicity Chair - 9.
 Keep right slides on the screen during the breaks (company sponsors logo, reminders, pictures from the conference, etc.) in collaboration with General Chair, Industry Liaison, and Local (A/V) Chair

-Registration (Vice Finance) Chair Responsibilities
+Registration Chair Responsibilities

 - 1. Work with General Chair to address registration issues - 2.
 Send out reminders to the authors for registration (in collaboration with Publicity Chair) - 3.
 Prepare call for participation in collaboration with Publicity Chair - 4.
-Manage HOST location/travel related issues with IEEE, including travel visas - 5.
-Order the attendee gifts in collaboration with the General Chair and Finance Chair

-- 6. Print materials needed for HOST (attendee list, badges, survey, HOST announcements, etc.) - 7.
-Cross check author registration for one full early registration (not student registration) per paper - 8.
+Order the attendee gifts in collaboration with the General Chair and Finance Chair - 5.
+Print materials needed for HOST (attendee list, badges, survey, HOST announcements, etc.) - 6.
+Cross check author registration for one full early registration (not student registration) per paper - 7.
 Manage registration desk at HOST with help of student volunteers